jweeks2023/LQICM-Benchmark/README.md

 # LQICM-Benchmark
 A repo containing the benchmark program used in the LQICM senior capstone project.
-THIS IS A WIP!!!

-## To Do!
-- ~~Create a way to bulk measure files~~
-- ~~Output results to a .txt file~~
-- ~~Comment and clean up code~~

 ## Contents
 - README.md: This File!
 - benchmark.c: The benchmarking code in question.
-- CodeToTest Folder: This is where you put your code to test (crazy ik)
+- CodeToTest Folder: This is where you put your code to test
 - Outputs Folder: This is where the results of the benchmark are output

 ## Prerequisites